27 Transformer reference - DRAFT π

 {"ML with Clojure is fun" (0 4 5 6 8)}

-In both ->sparse function we can control the vocabulary via the option to pass in a different / custom functions which creates the vocabulary from the bow maps.
+functions we can control the vocabulary via the option to pass in a different / custom function which creates the vocabulary from the bow (bag-of-words) maps.

 def ctx-sparse